Yellow-rumped Warbler - Local photo by S. Hunt

 Another Way to Offer Bark Butter

 Bark Butter Bits feature the classic Bark Butter formula in small nuggets which can be offered in open tray feeders, small cup feeders, mesh peanut feeders, or mixed in with seed in typical seed feeders.
 You can also toss a few on the ground for ground-feeding birds.
-Bark Butter Bits are also available in a squirrel- and rodent-proof hot pepper version.
+Bark Butter Bits are also available in a squirrel- and rodent-proof hot pepper version - see all your Bark Butter options in our online store.